mwinokan/Hirsch/README.md

 # Hirsch 🦌
-Abstracted, continuous, and normalised of version of the Hirsch index (h-index) from academic writing for use as a statistical measure of even distribution
+Python implementation of the familiar discrete Hirsch index (h-index) from academic writing, with an abstracted continuous version for use as a statistical measure of even distribution

 ## Installation